logo

 Calf rearing

-This covers 3-4 t of meal, shavings for bedding, de-horning and young calf animal health costs.
-Plan is to rear about 67 replacement heifer calves.
+This covers 1.0 t milk powder along with 3-4 t of meal, shavings for bedding, de-horning and young calf animal health costs.
+This year only 50 replacement heifer calves were reared, (15 less than usual as fewer heifer calves were born).

 Young and drystock grazing

 Calves leave the farm December 1st as weaners and return to the farm May 1st as in calf heifers.
-Prices are now $10.00 per head per week for 67 calves for 22 weeks and $14.00 per head per week for 67 yearling heifers for 52 weeks, (grazing for bulls during mating are included).
+Prices are now $12.50 per head per week for 50 calves for 22 weeks and $17.50 per head per week for 69 yearling heifers for 52 weeks, (bulls for mating are included in the per head price).
 This includes freight and all animal health including zinc and PKE fed at no extra charge.

 Fertiliser (incl.
 N)